alecristia/CDSwordSeg/README.txt

 - Mathieu

-  - Have a non buggy results on all algos :
-    -> refactor segment_one_corpus.sh to run all in one run -> debug them one by one
-    -> run evaluation on that
-    -> potential issues with other copora (@, etc...)
+  - Potential issues with other copora than bernstein (@, etc...)

   - Smart clusterization of crossevaluation.

   - Optimize crossevaluation unfold step (no need to load entire files, tail is enought).

+  - Rewrite segment_one_corpus.sh as a python program with gentle input parameters.

+  - Factorize the scripts AG/do_*_english.sh and let the user choose for debug/normal parameters.

 ***** OLD TODO backup

+- DONE debug all algos when running from segment_one_corpus.sh

 - DONE Mathieu still working on adapting Phillips